 (1965 - )

 Torsten Rasch was born in Dresden in 1965.
 He began taking piano lessons at the age of six and from 1974-82 was a member of Dresden’s renowned Kreuzchor, before going on to study composition and piano at the city’s Carl Maria von Weber University.
-In 1990 he emigrated to Japan and established himself as a successful composer for film and television, completing over forty to date.
+In 1990 he emigrated to Japan and established himself as a successful composer for film and television.

 Meanwhile, interest in his music grew in Great Britain.
 Rasch’s Piano Trio, commissioned by the BBC for the 2006 Cheltenham Festival, received highly appreciative reviews whilst in May 2009 Vladimir Jurowski and the LPO introduced Mein Herz brennt to London.
-In 2009 the Two Moors Festival and pianist Andreas Haefliger commissioned two new works: a setting of Oskar Kokoschka's poem Die Traumenden Knaben for 'Pierrot' ensemble, and a String Quartet, inspired by a painting by Fra Angelico, for the Kuss Quartet.
+In 2009 the Two Moors Festival and pianist Andreas Haefliger commissioned two new works: a setting of Oskar Kokoschka's poem Die Traumenden Knaben for 'Pierrot' ensemble, and a String Quartet, inspired by a Fra Angelico painting, for the Kuss Quartet.

 Rasch’s music has enjoyed the advocacy of a number of distinguished performers in many of the world’s most respected halls.
 Baritone Wolfgang Holzmair and cellist Sonia Wieder-Atherton unveiled his dramatic scene for baritone and cello I see Phantoms at London’s Wigmore Hall in 2012 whilst 2014 saw …in der Hülse von Schnee… his striking choral settings of Holderlin being performed at the Kammermusiksaal of the Berlin Philharmonie by the RIAS Chamber Choir.
 In September 2012, Rasch’s Mendelssohn Lieder orchestrations were performed by Matthias Goerne and the Neues Bachisches Collegium Musicum in Leipzig.